BONSAMURAIS/hackathons/2020-spring/proposal.md

 At our [hackathon in 2019](https://github.com/BONSAMURAIS/hackathon-2019), we established an ontology for BONSAI data, and developed prototypes for a set of software libraries to take in raw data and output consolidated life cycle inventories.

 In the Spring 2020 hackathon, we are shifting our emphasis from ontologies and semantic web databases to get a complete tool chain that can produce a truly open, consistent, and comprehensive database for use in life cycle assessment and material flow analysis.
-We will build on the produced [ontologies](https://github.com/BONSAMURAIS/BONSAI-ontology-RDF-framework), [correspondence tables](https://github.com/BONSAMURAIS/correspondence_tables), and [database schema](https://github.com/BONSAMURAIS/schema), and add the following themes:
+We will build on the produced [ontologies](https://github.com/BONSAMURAIS/BONSAI-ontology-RDF-framework), [correspondence tables](https://github.com/BONSAMURAIS/correspondence_tables), and [database schema](https://github.com/BONSAMURAIS/schema), and add themes describe below.
+The goal of the Spring 2020 hackathon is **to produce a complete set of libraries and data workflows such that a) a complete downloadable database can be produced, and b) the system can automatically incorporate new data sources**.

 ## A. Introduction of new data sources